-Option LX-2: New Four-lane Bridge, Retain Existing Long X Bridge for Alternate Use.
+• Option LX-2: New Four-lane Bridge, Retain Existing Long X Bridge for Alternate Use.
 Option LX-2 would retain the existing Long X Bridge to serve as an example of a Warren through truss bridge as an alternate use.
 Original considerations for alternate use included use of the bridge as a pedestrian facility.
 Through coordination with resource agencies, it was determined that such use would be incompatible with proposed wildlife crossing measures and was therefore eliminated from further consideration.
 The bridge would likely remain in-place with gates installed at both ends to deter pedestrian use.
 The SHPO has concurred with the determination of No Adverse Effect for Option LX-2.
 The SHPO also has concurred that the proximity of a new four-lane bridge would have No Adverse Effect on the bridge.

-To maintain the integrity of the historic bridge, a mechanism would be created in coordination with the NDDOT, FHWA, and

-SHPO to ensure continued maintenance, so the bridge does not fall into neglect.
+To maintain the integrity of the historic bridge, a mechanism would be created in coordination with the NDDOT, FHWA, and SHPO to ensure continued maintenance, so the bridge does not fall into neglect.

-Option LX-3: New Four-lane Bridge, Remove Existing Long X Bridge.
+• Option LX-3: New Four-lane Bridge, Remove Existing Long X Bridge.
 Option LX-3 would include removal of the existing Long X Bridge resulting in an Adverse Effect.
-An MOA is being created between the FHWA, NDDOT, and SHPO to mitigate for the Adverse Effect on the Long X Bridge.
+An MOA has been signed between the FHWA, NDDOT, and SHPO to mitigate for the Adverse Effect on the Long X Bridge.
 Please refer to Chapter 6.
-Section 4(f) Evaluation.
+Section 4(f) Evaluation for details and Appendix B. Agency Correspondence for the MOA.

 In summary, Options LX-1 and LX-2 would result in a No Adverse Effect determination for the Long X Bridge after proper rehabilitation of the bridge.
 Option LX-3 would result in an Adverse Effect determination, which would require mitigation and a mitigation plan.
 On January 8, 2018, the Advisory Council on Historic Preservation (ACHP) indicated that Appendix A, Criteria for Council Involvement in Reviewing Individual Section 106 Cases, of their regulations, "Protection of Historic Properties" (36 CFR Part 800), does not apply to this undertaking and that the ACHP does not believe that their participation in the consultation to resolve adverse effects under Option LX-3 is needed.
-Pursuant to 36 CFR 800.6(b)(1)(iv), a Final MOA and related documentation, developed in consultation with the SHPO and consulting parties (i.e., TCC), would be filed with the ACHP at the conclusion of the consultation process to complete the requirements of Section 106 of the NHPA.
-Please refer to Appendix B. Agency Correspondence, for the ACHP letter.
+Pursuant to 36 CFR 800.6(b)(1)(iv), the MOA and related documentation, developed in consultation with the SHPO and consulting parties (i.e., TCC), would be filed with the ACHP at the conclusion of the consultation process to complete the requirements of Section 106 of the NHPA.
+Please refer to Appendix B. Agency Correspondence, for the ACHP letter and MOA.

 In accordance with the Bridge Adoption Program (23 U.S.C.
-144), the Long X Bridge would be made available for adoption and advertised for 30 days under Option LX-3.
+144), the Long X Bridge was made available for adoption and advertised for 30 days under Option LX-3.
 Due to the size of the structure, only one segment of the bridge would need to be adopted.
-If no successful adoption occurs, a Draft MOA containing alternate mitigation measures has been prepared in coordination with the FHWA, NDDOT, and SHPO for Option LX-3.
-The Final MOA will be included in the Final EIS within Appendix B. Agency Correspondence.
+If no successful adoption occurs, an MOA containing alternate mitigation measures has been signed between the FHWA, NDDOT, and SHPO for Option LX-3.
+Please refer to Appendix B. Agency Correspondence for the MOA.
 Additionally, a Programmatic Section 4(f) Evaluation and Approval for FHWA Projects that Necessitate the Use of Historic Bridges can be found in Chapter 6.
 Section 4(f) Evaluation.